daniellionel01/parrot/README.md

 ## Future Work

-Ideas and actionable ideas are collected and organised here: https://github.com/daniellionel01/parrot/issues
+Ideas and actionable tasks are collected and organised here: https://github.com/daniellionel01/parrot/issues

 Contributions are welcomed!